You are here: Home > Section on Formation of RNA

 DNA is in blue, RNA is red line and letter R. The red oval represents RNA polymerase.

-Contrasts between Class I and II RNases H
+Contrasts between Class I and Class II RNases H

 Previous Annual Reports detailed our work on RNase H1.
 RNase H1 recognizes the 2′-OH of four consecutive ribonucleotides while the DNA strand is distorted to fit in a pocket of the enzyme.
 Thus, the enzyme requires more than one ribonucleotide for cleavage of RNA in RNA/DNA hybrids.
-RNases H1 consist of a single polypeptide in both eukaryotes and prokaryotes.
+In both eukaryotes and prokaryotes, RNases H1 consist of a single polypeptide.
 In contrast, RNase H2 is a complex of three different polypeptides in eukaryotes but is a single polypeptide in prokaryotes.
-One of the subunits of the heterotrimeric RNase H2 of eukaryotes is similar in its primary amino acid sequence to the prokaryotic enzyme.
-RNase H2 can recognize and cleave a single ribonucleotide or the transition from the ribonucleotide in the case of RNA-primed DNA synthesis (e.g., rrrrrDDDD in DNA—italics indicate transition from ribonucleotide to deoxyribonucleotide—see Figure 1 and references 1–5).
+The catalytic subunit of the heterotrimeric RNase H2 of eukaryotes is similar in its primary amino acid sequence to the prokaryotic enzyme.
+RNase H2 can recognize and cleave a single ribonucleotide or the transition from the ribonucleotide in the case of RNA–primed DNA synthesis (e.g., rrrrrDDDD in DNA—italics indicate transition from ribonucleotide to deoxyribonucleotide—see Figure 1).

 Dual activities of RNase H2 and Aicardi-Goutières syndrome

-Eukaryotic RNases H2 recognize and resolve two chemically distinct structures (Figure 1)—the "small" difference being the oxygen present in RNA.
-The same enzyme and catalytic mechanism of hydrolysis are employed for both types of substrate.
-The absence of an RNase H2 subunit, mutations that lower amounts of catalytic activity, or failure to properly interact with in vivo substrates could all be deleterious, particularly in multi-cellular organisms.
-Aicardi-Goutières syndrome (AGS)–related mutations are present in any of the three RNase H2 subunits.
-Of the 29 different RNase H2 mutations associated with AGS, eight are in the A subunit, 14 in the B subunit, and 7 in the small C subunit (3).
-We previously expressed in E. coli and purified different human RNases H2 with mutations corresponding to several of those seen in AGS patients' RNases H2; we found only one with significant loss of RNase H2 activity (4).
-The structure we determined allows us to locate all known mutations in RNase H2 causing AGS (3).
-The wide distribution of these mutations suggests that modest changes in stability, interaction with other unknown proteins, and loss of catalysis can all cause AGS.
+Eukaryotic RNases H2 recognize and resolve RNA hybridized or covalently attached to DNA—two chemically distinct structures (Figure 1; Cerritelli and Crouch, FEBS J 2009;276:1494; Reference 1)—using the same catalytic mechanism of hydrolysis.
+RNase H2 mutations that reduce catalytic activity or fail to properly interact with in vivo substrates cause AGS.
+Of the 29 different RNase H2 mutations associated with AGS, eight are in the A subunit, 14 in the B subunit, and 7 in the small C subunit (2).
+We previously expressed in E. coli and purified human RNases H2 with mutations corresponding to several seen in AGS patients.
+We found only one with significant loss of RNase H2 activity (3).
+Using the structure we determined, we located all known mutations in RNase H2 causing AGS (2).
+The wide distribution of the mutations suggests that modest changes in stability, interaction with other unknown proteins, and loss of catalysis can all cause AGS.

-The RNaseH2A G37S mutation, which is found in a few AGS patients, results in limited activity in vitro (4).
+The RNaseH2A G37S mutation, which is found in a few AGS patients, results in limited activity in vitro (3).
 We investigated how the corresponding mutation in yeast RNase H2 (G42S) protein functions.
-In vitro it had very poor activity on RNA/DNA hybrids AND on cleavage of single rNMPs in DNA.
-In vivo it was almost as defective as a deletion of an RNase H2 subunit for removing single rNMPs (measured by 2–5 bp deletions in the CAN1 gene), had limited activity in removing R-loops accessible to either RNase H2 or H1, yet dislayed remarkably good activity thought to involve interaction with other proteins involved in R-loops associated with DNA replication/repair.
+In vitro it had very poor activity on RNA/DNA hybrids and on cleavage of single rNMPs in DNA.
+In vivo it was almost as defective as a deletion of an RNase H2 subunit for removing single rNMPs (measured by 2–5 bp deletions in the CAN1 gene), had limited activity in removing R-loops accessible to either RNase H2 or RNase H1, yet displayed remarkably good activity when it interacted with other proteins involved in R-loops associated with DNA replication/repair.

 Mitochondrial DNA and RNase H1 in mouse

-In collaboration with Ian Holt, we are examining the roles of RNase H1 in mitochondrial DNA replication by using, among other techniques, analysis of intermediates on two-dimensional gels.
+In collaboration with Ian Holt, we are examining the roles of RNase H1 in mitochondrial DNA replication by, among other techniques, analyzing intermediates on two-dimensional gels.
 Our findings thus far indicate that elevated expression of RNase H1 in mitochondria alters mtDNA replication.
 In addition, data obtained in Holt's laboratory by John Holmes supporting the existence of RNA/DNA hybrids as replication intermediates indicate a bi-directional mode of DNA replication for this organelle.
-This work continued last year.

 - Scientific Directors Intramural Award